 In 2024 DigiPen (Singapore) has received approval from ACCSC on the change of location, which is a two-part move to its new location at Singapore Institute of Technology (SIT) Punggol Campus, as part of the educational partnership with SIT.
-The original branch campus at 510 Dover Road, Singapore 139660 will operate as a satellite location until December 8, 2024.
+The original branch campus at 510 Dover Road, Singapore 139660 operated as a satellite location until 30 April 2025.